Willeede/thinkalike_project/docs/CODE_OF_CONDUCT.md

 **Version 1.0 - Draft - Work in Progress**

 ThinkAlike is committed to fostering a welcoming, respectful, and inclusive community for everyone who contributes to and uses our project.
-This Code of Conduct outlines our expectations for participant behavior and the consequences for unacceptable behavior.
+This Code of Conduct outlines our expectations for participants within the ThinkAlike community, as well as the consequences for unacceptable behavior.

 **[Please note: This Code of Conduct is currently INCOMPLETE and contains PLACEHOLDER CONTENT.
 A more detailed and comprehensive Code of Conduct will be added in a future update.]**

 **1. Our Pledge - The Revolutionary Promise**

-In the interest of fostering an open and welcoming environment, we, as contributors and maintainers, pledge to make participation in our project and our community a harassment-free experience for everyone.
+In the interest of fostering an open and welcoming environment, we, as contributors and maintainers, pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 **2. Expected Behaviors - Actions of a True Revolutionary**